superhutianyi/datavisualization/README.md

 (6) Data Table

 #### Results:
 I will put some visualization here.
-But if you are interested, check out it in the folder named "Olympics Medals".
+But if you are interested, check out in the folder named "Olympics Medals".

 ![image](https://github.com/superhutianyi/datavisualization/blob/master/Olympics%20Medals/windrose.png)
 ![image](https://github.com/superhutianyi/datavisualization/blob/master/Olympics%20Medals/scatter.png)
 ![image](https://github.com/superhutianyi/datavisualization/blob/master/Olympics%20Medals/data%20table.png)

+### Assignment 2: Manhattan Violation Distribution
+(1) Violation Code and Fine Amounts

+(2) Average amount of fine by vehicle

+(3) Map by Precincts (Number of tickets, total fines, and average fines)(Interactive/Cluster)

+#### Results:
+I will put some visualization here.
+But if you are interested, check out in the folder named "Manhattan Violation".